learning-zone/azure-basics/README.md

 #### Q. What is Azure Storage Explorer, and how is it used?
 #### Q. What is the Azure Data Lake Storage, and how does it differ from Blob Storage?
 #### Q. How do you implement encryption for data in Azure Storage?
+#### Q. What are the different types of storage services provided by Azure?
+#### Q. How does Azure Blob Storage work, and what are its main use cases?
+#### Q. What is the difference between Hot, Cool, and Archive access tiers in Azure Blob Storage?
+#### Q. How do you manage data redundancy and disaster recovery in Azure Storage?
+#### Q. What are Azure Storage accounts, and how do they help in managing storage resources?
+#### Q. What is Azure Files, and how does it differ from Blob Storage?
+#### Q. Can you explain the concept of Azure Disk Storage and its types?
+#### Q. How does Azure Table Storage work, and what are its benefits?
+#### Q. What is Azure Queue Storage, and how does it facilitate message queuing?
+#### Q. How does Azure Storage Explorer help in managing storage resources?
+#### Q. What security measures can you implement to protect data in Azure Storage?
+#### Q. How does data encryption work in Azure Storage?
+#### Q. What is Azure Data Lake Storage, and what are its key features?
+#### Q. How would you implement a backup and restore strategy using Azure Storage?
+#### Q. What are some best practices for optimizing the performance of Azure Storage?
+#### Q. How do you monitor and manage costs associated with Azure Storage?
+#### Q. How would you handle large data migrations to Azure Storage?
+#### Q. What is the role of Azure Content Delivery Network (CDN) in conjunction with Azure Storage?
+#### Q. How would you configure lifecycle management policies for Azure Blob Storage?
+#### Q. What are the benefits and limitations of using Azure Storage as opposed to on-premises storage solutions?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>